Reference

 • they do not replace the original task prompt

-See Skills Runtime Model for the runtime semantics after a skill is loaded.
+See Skills Runtime Model for the runtime semantics after a skill is loaded and Message Box Shortcuts for picker and slash-alias behavior.

 Security and Trust Model